 What Should I Do If I Have Been Involved in an Auto Accident?

-If you’ve been in a car accident and feel sore or experience a sprain, you should always go immediately to receive a medical evaluation either at your doctor’s office or a hospital emergency room or urgent care center.
+If you’ve been in a car accident and feel sore or experienced a sprain, you should always go immediately to receive a medical evaluation either at your doctor’s office or a hospital emergency room or urgent care center.
 While you might think that your injuries are minor, they could actually be more serious than you supposed.
 Moreover, if you fail to get early medical care, you could be deemed negligent; the other driver’s insurance company could suggest that your failure to get proper medical care actually led to a more serious injury than the one you incurred in the accident, making for a messier legal argument.

 The documents associated with your medical visit will become evidence in the event that you or your insurance company sue or negotiate for a soft tissue injury car accident settlement.
 However, that’s not the only step to take in the matter.